bicarbon8/automated-functional-testing/examples/selenium-jest/README.md

 await verify(() => someTestAction())
     .withTestIds('C1234', 'C2345', 'C3456');
 ```
-or, if using the `aft-jasmine-reporter` or `aft-mocha-reporter` packages, modify your test function titles to include the test case IDs like the following:
+or, if using the `aft-jasmine-reporter`, `aft-jest-reporter` or `aft-mocha-reporter` packages, modify your test function titles to include the test case IDs like the following:
 ```typescript
 it('[C1234] can include tests [C2345] in the title [C3456]', async function() {
     /**